It is a sophisticated means of identifying people by the pattern of blood vessels in the retina (the innermost layer of the back of the eye).

 New concerns about the security of terrorism and bank and credit card fraud have caused many organizations to think seriously about using retina scanners or other biometric means to identify people at airports and ATMs.

 Some states require truck and bus drivers to be mapped by retinography.
 This information is used by state agencies to prevent impaired drivers from having licenses in several states to hide their driving records.

 A proposed and more controversial use of retinal scanners is to develop a record of workers, where all are scanned to make sure they are legal citizens of the United States and, therefore, eligible for employment.

 Critics of this proposal are concerned about possible invasions of privacy and violations of other personal rights.

 Advantages and disadvantages

 Retinal scanners have several advantages over fingerprints and speech recognition systems.
-They do not require as much computer memory as a fingerprint scan, and are not subject to contamination by dirt or improper finger placement.
+They do not require as much computer memory as a fingerprint scan and are not subject to contamination by dirt or improper finger placement.

 The main disadvantage of the retinal scanner is that the person has to focus on the scanner about three inches away.
-This restriction makes the device difficult for the use of the ATM because a person who uses an ATM rarely focuses on a very long area and is never close enough.
+This restriction makes the device difficult the use the ATM because a person who uses an ATM rarely focuses on a very long area and is never close enough.